Cerebrum internal capsule

 On the medial surface:

-The main artery is the anterior cerebral artery, terminal small branch of internal carotid artery
+The main artery is the anterior cerebral artery, a terminal small branch of the internal carotid artery

 * Supplied by middle cerebral artery

-Rest of temporal (excluding temporal pole) & occipital lobe
+Rest of the temporal (excluding the temporal pole) & occipital lobe

 * Supplied by posterior cerebral artery

-Rest of upper maximum part area including paracentral lobule
+Rest of the upper maximum part area including the paracentral lobule

 * Supplied by anterior cerebral artery